This is one of the all time great Pablo sleepers.

 Why is no one else writing about records like these?
 The music is wonderful and the sound is top drawer on the best copies.
-If you’ve tried and failed with other Pablo Zoot Sims records, fear not: this title is one of his best, musically and sonically.
+If you’ve tried and failed with other Pablo Zoot Sims records, fear not: this title is one of the best we have ever played, musically and sonically.

-This is a big group, probably at least a dozen pieces at any given time, and all that energy is captured on the best copies with tremendous engineering skill.
+The ensemble is huge, probably at least a dozen pieces at any given time, and all that energy is captured on the best copies with tremendous engineering skill.
 The lively arrangements are by none other than Benny Carter, a man who knows his jazz.
 His career started in the ’20s(!) and lasted into this century if you can believe it.
 I consider myself fortunate to have seen him play locally when he was more than 90 years old.
 He stlll had it, kind of.

 What to Listen For

 Thickness and fatness were common problems with Passion Flower — many copies were overly rich and somewhat opaque.
 It’s not necessarily a bad sound, but it becomes more and more irritating as you find yourself struggling to hear into the musical space of the studio.
 Smear is a problem too; many copies were lacking the transient information of the best.

 In a nutshell, our Hot Stamper pressings are the most transparent copies that are tonally correct, with the least amount of smear.